reganmacnamara/BusinessManagementWebApp/README.md

    dotnet run
    ```

-   Then open your browser at `https://localhost:5001` (or the port shown in the terminal).
+   Open your browser at `http://localhost:5099`.

+4. **Log in or register**

+   Create an account from the login page, then sign in to access the dashboard.

 ---